cloudant/CDTDatastore/doc/coredata.md

                           error:&error])];
 ```

-The last component of `databaseURI` should be the name of your
+CDTIncrementalStore will use the last component of the storeURL as the name of the database.
+This name must follow the cloudant conventions, including containing only lowercase alpha, numeric, and underscore characters.
+Do not specify a suffix, e.g. ".sqlite", as this is also not allowed.
-database.
-If `databaseURI` has a host component, then that URL will be
-used to specify the remote database where push, pull and sync
+If the storeURL has a host component, then it is also used as the remote database target of push, pull and sync operations.
-operations will target.

-> ***Note***: the remote database details can be defined later in your
+> ***Note***: the remote database details can be defined later in your code.
-> code.

 At this point you can use [Core Data] normally and your changes will
 be saved in the local `CDTDatastore` image.